meerkat-citronella/meerkat-citronella.github.io/_posts/2020-10-26-welcome-to-jekyll.markdown

 ### Add a dashboard / popup.html

 At this point we have a decent notes app, but it can still be better.
-And we also have yet to make use of the chrome extension popup page, which is the probably the most recognizable feature of a chrome extension.
+And we also have yet to make use of the Chrome extension popup page, which is probably the most recognizable feature of a Chrome extension.

-For our popup page, we will be making a dashboard showing all the URLs that we have notes on, as well as all the notes at those URLS.
+For our popup page, we will be making a dashboard showing all the URLs that we have notes on, as well as all the notes at those URLs.
 A library for our notes, if you will.
-This will demonstrate a) how to inject React into the chrome extension popup, and b) a way to communicate between the popup and the content script via `chrome.storage`.
+This will demonstrate a) how to inject React into the Chrome extension popup, and b) a way to communicate between the popup and the content script via `chrome.storage`.

 The mechanics of creating the popup page component are pretty similar to how we made our `StickyNotes` component.
 We will use `useEffect` to query `chrome.storage.local`, set to a `notes` stateful variable, and use `styled-components` as our styling solution.